dadheech-vartika/She-Help/README.md

 7. Blockchain

 ## What's next for She-Help
-The team would love to build out the functionality of a facial recognition software to further improve the security of our platform, and research more about how to provide relevant development materials for young entrepreneurs.
+The team would love to build out the functionality of a facial recognition software to further improve the security of the platform, and research more about how to provide relevant development materials to the young female entrepreneurs.